Celtic v Hamilton

 The other of our Jan 26 Scottish Premiership betting tips is for Livingston v Rangers.
-Livingston are back on their own plastic pitch and will be hoping to make use of the tricky conditions to cause another upset at home.
+Livingston is back on their own plastic pitch and will be hoping to make use of the tricky conditions to cause another upset at home.
 The Lions have been impressive this season and that has been a result of hard work, tough tactics and that infamous surface that has caused the Scottish game a bit of embarrassment already this season with calls for artificial playing surfaces to be banned, kept for training fields and youth football.

-It’ll be interesting to see how that campaign goes, but in the meantime The Lions will be happy to continue using it to level the playing field against sides like Rangers and Celtic.
+It’ll be interesting to see how that campaign goes, but in the meantime, The Lions will be happy to continue using it to level the playing field against sides like Rangers and Celtic.
 They beat The Gers here earlier in the season and bookies have Livingston priced at a cracking 5/1 – best at Bet365 – to repeat the feat.
 That’ll catch the eye of a few value hunters who see the use in having a pop at that one for interest stakes.
 That’s a quote that’ll certainly help spark interest in this Sunday afternoon kick-off under the bright lights.

 Gerrard Wants Improvement

-Steven Gerrard’s Rangers side were impressive for long periods of the first-half of the season but they drew more games than any other side in the top-six and many of those points came from a winning position.
+Steven Gerrard’s Rangers side were impressive for long periods of the first half of the season but they drew more games than any other side in the top-six and many of those points came from a winning position.
 The Gers were beaten up here last time and that result would’ve stuck in their throat with all connected to the Govan club desperate to right the wrongs of that day.
 Rangers are title challengers at present but have to find consistency if they are to be taken seriously.

 Traders expect the visitors to learn a few lessons and get the revenge they so desperately crave in what will be an action-packed week of road trips.
-Winning at Ibrox has come natural to them but the away form needs addressing and we’re sure the coaching staff would’ve spent time doing just that during their warm weather training camp in Tenerife.
+Winning at Ibrox has come naturally to them but the away form needs addressing and we’re sure the coaching staff would’ve spent time doing just that during their warm-weather training camp in Tenerife.
 Fancy the away day?
 Be sure to back Rangers at Unibet as they are offering a market best price of 5/8, with most of the competition going 4/7 on the same outcome.